 All faculty, staff, Board of Directors and administration shall consult the statement of purpose for guidance to ensure that the integrity of its purposes and goals is upheld in all present or future matters concerning: curriculum or logistics; policy-making; faculty hiring, maintenance and development; student/faculty/administrative interactions; and all additional planning and practices of the institution.
 Further, the statement of purpose will be consulted consistently and regularly to ensure that its standards, policies, practices, resources are being met in all areas of curriculum and institutional governance so that the institution can remain effective in delivering the educational objectives stated herein.

-LAAFA has an “Institutional Approval” to operate, granted by the Bureau for Private Postsecondary Education (BPPE), a division of the State of California, Department of Consumer Affairs.
+LAAFA has an “Institutional Approval” to operate, granted by the Bureau for Private Postsecondary Education (BPPE), a division of the State of California, Department of Consumer Affairs (www.bppe.ca.gov).
 In addition, LAAFA is currently pursuing national accreditation with the National Association of Schools of Art and Design (NASAD).

 Are LAAFA’s Credits Transferable to another college?

 Each individual college has the right to either accept or reject credits from any other college.
-If a student would like to attend a college other than Laguna College of Art and Design (LCAD), we will, on behalf of the student, attempt to articulate an agreement with their school of choice.
+If a student would like to attend a college after they graduate from LAAFA, we will, on behalf of the student, attempt to articulate an agreement with their school of choice.
 Please be aware that we cannot guarantee any student’s admission or credit transfer into another college.

 LAAFA is committed to providing quality art education to our community.
 We offer several outreach opportunities to the public through our various programs and events:

 - On a quarterly basis, LAAFA invites the community to enjoy and participate in a variety of complementary activities that may include; uninstructed workshops, instructor demos and lectures.

 - Each year, LAAFA invites the community to support our students and instructors by attending our on and off-campus Art Exhibitions.